Yu Yu Hakusho Makyō Tōitsusen: Gameplay

 Four fighters participate in a match on two separate horizontal planes.
 The characters' health and spirit energy are displayed at the top of the screen.

 Yu Yu Hakusho Makyō Tōitsusen is fighting game based on the supernatural manga series Yu Yu Hakusho, written and illustrated by Yoshihiro Togashi.
 The manga follows protagonist Yusuke Urameshi, a juvenile delinquent who sacrifices his life to save a child and is resurrected by the ruler of the afterlife in order to solve detective-style cases involving humans and demons threatening the living world.
 The plot puts a heavy emphasis on martial arts battles as it progresses.
-Makyō Tōitsusen allows the player to choose one of 11 key characters from the manga.
+Makyō Tōitsusen allows the player to choose one of 11 key characters from the manga: Urameshi, Kurama, Hiei, Kazuma Kuwabara, Genkai, the Toguro brothers, Chū, Jin, Shinobu Sensui and Itsuki.
 It has no story mode, does not adapt or tie into the plot of its source material, and features few appearances from the supporting cast.
 The game adopts a versus fighting game template made popular by the Street Fighter series where the objective of each match is for the player or players to eliminate opponents by depleting their health gauges using various short and long-ranged attacks.
 Fighters move horizontally on 2D battlefields and can jump from the ground toward or over opponents.
 One-on-one matches are possible, but Makyō Tōitsusen allows up to four characters to battle simultaneously in a single match.
 This added action is complemented by the inclusion of a second layer in each stage.
 Similar to the Fatal Fury series, players can leap onto a separate horizontal plane in the background.
 Matches have no time limit.